Installation#

 .
 To do this, type

-$ mamba install -n openbiosim ipython jupyterlab
+$ conda install -n openbiosim ipython jupyterlab

 To run sire